 Pancreatitis may get better on its own.
 Care may be needed for frequent vomiting and poor appetite.
 Fluids and nutrition may be provided through one of the following:

 - Total parenteral nutrition—nutrition given by IV

-Surgery may be needed if your child has complications, such as bleeding, infection, or uncontrolled pain.
+Surgery may be needed for severe problems.
+This may include bleeding, large infection, or uncontrolled pain.